 One of the first (of many) questions that you’ll get asked by other incoming freshman is “So where are you from?”
 That’s where my story is a little bit different than most everyone else’s at UF.

 When I chose to attend UF, I also made the choice to pack up most of my belongings, fly a total of 16 hours, and move exactly 4,124 miles from home.
 Home for me is a tiny country that goes by the name of Luxembourg.
 It is located in central Europe right in-between Belgium, France and Germany.
 To give you all an idea of just how small it is: driving east to west takes approximately 45 minutes, and driving north to south takes roughly 1 hour 30 minutes, and then you find yourself in a completely different country!
-Though, by now you might be asking … Read More »
+Though, by … Read More »

 Last weekend, my roommate and I took on the weather and went to tour Hancock County’s finest farms as part of the Hancock Farm Tours.
 Hancock County Farm Tours consist of a “drive yourself tour of eight local farms,” which takes place every four years.
 I was thrilled to find out that the tours were being held during my last year here in Findlay, and that I could get a better appreciation for the farming community of Ohio.
 Each of the eight farms featured a different agricultural business and even featured the University of Findlay.
 The University of Findlay was featured as stop number one (C. Richard Beckett Animal Science Center) and stop four (Rieck Center for Habitat Studies).
 Both of these locations were, and still are, a part of my learning and better understanding of animal science, biology and agriculture.